gitter-lab/pathway-parameter-advising/README.md

 It has been tested on Ubuntu 18.04.
 Positional Arguments: None

-`bin/updateReactome.sh` downloads the latest version of all human reactome pathways from [Pathway Commons](https://www.pathwaycommons.org/) and performs graphlet decomposition on them.
+`bin/updateReactome.sh` downloads the latest version of all human Reactome pathways from [Pathway Commons](https://www.pathwaycommons.org/) and performs graphlet decomposition on them.
 It takes the following positional Arguments:
->   `pgdDirectory:      The directory where pgd is installed.
-Will default to '../lib/pgd'`
+>   pgdDirectory:      The directory where pgd is installed.
+Will default to '../lib/pgd'
+>
->   `reactomeDirectory: (Optional) The directory where reactome pathways and graphlets will be stored.
-If not given will default to '../referencePathways'.`
+>   reactomeDirectory: (Optional) The directory where Reactome pathways and graphlets will be stored.
+If not given will default to '../referencePathways'.